 Your rugby players and their individual strengths are the rugby team assets.
 To put the different players where they make most of their talents.
 Especially in the Netherlands with a small player base this is an interesting puzzle.
 You have to look at the competences required for an individual role and match those.
 No match?
-Than you know what you have to do: develop the qualities in the players yourself.
+Then you know what you have to do: develop the qualities in the players yourself.

 Enjoy the rugby player profiles on my website and building your own High Performance Super Team…

 It is important that each individual player has a good understanding of the role of each player in the team.
-Only then the players can gel into a team and understand how to optimize each player performance.
+Only then the players can gel into a team and understand how to optimise each player performance.
 This is defined as

 Role Clarity – Role Acceptance – Role Performance

 Translated this means that each player has to understand what he should do (and should not do), accept those tasks of playing in that position and than performing the tasks related to that role.
 Everybody should feel responsible to perform his task.
 It is your objective as a coach to help players identify with their tasks.

 Please note: us coaches always assume that if all is clear, the players will start doing it: True or False?